cordery/django-languages-plus/README.rst

 ---------------------------------------
 Requirements
 ---------------------------------------
+django-countries-plus
-Should work on most versions of Django, however if you are using Django 1.7, tests will fail unless you are using Django 1.7.2 or higher due to a bug in earlier versions.
+Django:  Should work on most versions of Django, however if you are using Django 1.7, tests will fail unless you are using Django 1.7.2 or higher due to a bug in earlier versions.